 Preheat oven to 325 °F. In a food processor pulse graham cracker until fine crumbs form.
 Add melted butter and sugar.
 Pulse until combined.
 Fill in prepared 9-inch springform pan.
 Press onto bottom and 2 inches up the sides.
 Bake for 12 minutes.
 Let cool on a wire rack.

+Let's make a custard.
 In a sauce pan add milk, cornstarch, vanilla and sugar.
 Whisk it until combined.
 Heat at medium heat until it starts boiling.
 Reduce heat.
 Let it keep boiling for about 2 minutes while whisking.
 Pour into a clean bowl and cover directly on top with cling wrap, to prevent skin from forming.
 Let cool.

+Time to make the poppy layer.
 In a medium sized bowl add sour cream, poppy seeds and eggs.
 Beat together until smooth.
 Add cooled pudding and mix in until everything is well combined.
 Set aside.

+Let's make the cheesecake batter.
 In a large bowl mix cream cheese with sugar and flour until smooth.
 Add lemon juice, zest, extract, vanilla extract and food coloring (optional).
 Add eggs and mix until smooth.

 Wrap springform pan in 3 layer of heavy duty aluminum foil.
 Pour poppyseed filling on top of the graham cracker crust.
 Smooth out.
 Add the lemon cheesecake layer on top. smooth as well.
 Place in a water bath and bake at 300 °F for about 55 minutes.
 Open oven just a little bit and keep open with a kitchen towel.
 Let cool in oven for 45 minutes.
 Then remove water bath and carefully run a knife around the edge of the cake to loosen it from the pan.
 Let cool at room temperature for 30 minutes, then refrigerate for at least 4 hours.